steve3535/thelinuxlabs/use_tokens_with_git.md

 I have to use my JUmp server and set the proxy in my terminal and decide to run all git commands in the terminal (still within vscode)
 Previous to that, I made sure I have the explorer opened thru remote ssh to my Jump

 second issue: how to push ? (because for some obscure reason i didnt want to use ssh keys) but rather https tokens
+(and its actually the only choice because the proxy works for http/https not TCP(ssh) !!!

 solution was to leverage on personal token to be used on the cli with the github client

 1. install the github client
    `dnf config-manager --add-repo https://cli.github.com/packages/rpm/gh-cli.repo`
    `dnf install gh`
+   (on ubuntu: ** apt installl gh**)
 2. `gh auth login`
+3. Note tht the above command will cache the credentials as well
+4.